-Representations and Responsibilities You represent and warrant to us that any information you have given or will give us with respect to this agreement is complete and accurate.
+9.03 Representations and Responsibilities-You represent and warrant to us that any information you have given or will give us with respect to this agreement is complete and accurate.
 Further, you agree that any directions you give us or action you take will be proper under this agreement, and that we are entitled to rely upon any such information or directions.
 If we fail to receive directions from you regarding any transaction, if we receive ambiguous directions regarding any transaction, or if we, in good faith, believe that any transaction requested is in dispute, we reserve the right to take no action until further clarification acceptable to us is received from you or the appropriate government or judicial authority.
-We will not be responsible for losses of any kind that may result from your directions, actions, or failures to act.
+We will not be responsible for losses of any kind that may result from your directions to us or your actions or failures to act, and you agree to reimburse us for any loss we may incur as a result of such directions, actions, or failures to act.
 We will not be responsible for any penalties, taxes, judgments, or expenses you incur in connection with your Roth IRA.
 We have no duty to determine whether your contributions or distributions comply with the Code, regulations, rulings, or this agreement.